Battle of Myriokephalon: Seljuks

-Sultan Kilij Arslan II enthroned, Alaeddin Palace, Konya, 1156-92.
+Sultan Kilij Arslan II enthroned, Alaeddin Palace, Konya, 1156–92.

 No estimates of Seljuk numbers for the battle have been possible.
 Primary sources have provided figures for other Seljuk campaigns.
 In 1160, John Kontostephanos defeated a force of 22,000 Seljuk Turks and about 20,000–24,000 Turks invaded the Maeander river valley in 1177.
 However, modern historians have estimated that the various Seljuk successor states (such as the Sultanate of Rum) could field at most 10,000–15,000 men.
 This is likely a closer estimate for the possible Seljuk strength at Myriokephalon considering the much larger and united Seljuk Empire fielded around 20,000–30,000 men at the Battle of Manzikert in 1071.
-The Sultanate of Rum was much smaller territorially than the Seljuk Empire and probably had smaller armies, for example, its army at the Battle of Dorylaeum in 1097 has been estimated at between 6,000–8,000 men.
+The Sultanate of Rum was much smaller territorially than the Seljuk Empire and probably had smaller armies, for example, its army at the Battle of Dorylaeum in 1097 has been estimated at between 6,000 and 8,000 men.

 The Seljuk army consisted of two main sections: the askars of the sultan and of each of his emirs, and an irregular force of Turkoman tribesmen.
 The askari (Arabic for 'soldier') was a full-time soldier, often a mamluk, a type of slave-soldier though this form of nominal slavery was not servile.
 They were supported by payments in cash or though a semi-feudal system of grants, called iqta'.
 These troops formed the core of field armies and were medium to heavy cavalry; they were armoured, and fought in coherent units with bow and lance.
 In contrast, the Turkoman tribesmen were semi-nomadic irregular horsemen, who served under their own chieftains.
 They lived off their herds and served the sultan on the promise of plunder, the ransom of prisoners, for one-off payments, or if their pasturelands were threatened.
 These tribesmen were unreliable as soldiers, but were numerous, and were effective as light mounted archers, adept at skirmish tactics.